hajoon22/icmp-p2p/README.md

-## ICMP P2P
+# ICMP P2P
-A simple P2P network built on top of ICMP Echo Request and Echo Reply packets.
+A lightweight trust based P2P network built on top of ICMP Echo Request and Echo Reply packets.

 ## Features

 1. Discovers peers through a bootstrap node.
 2. Expands the peer list using information received from other peers.
 3. Automatically verifies newly discovered peers.